AliBahramiFard81/flutter-load-flow/README.md

 A new flutter application to calculate load flow using FluentUI

 Right now there are some limitation in this version :
-  1.you can only use the fast decoupled newton rophsone
+  1.you can only use fast decoupled newton rophsone